pbraun9/rebalance-shards/README.md

 ## description

-in case you've got issues with zone awareness or some other reason for your cluster not to balance the shards properly, this set of scripts can help rebalance your shards manually.
+in case you've got issues with zone awareness, or some other reason for your cluster not to balance the shards properly, this set of scripts can help rebalance your shards manually.

 ## requirements